arthurysong/real-estate-app/README.md

 All other CRUD functions must be done through the console..

 Finally, the user can compare the profiles of two different cities, by clicking the compare link.

+As of now, Tucson is the most detailed city to look into.
+(It has several zipcodes and also many homes and schools)